 Lady Mabel’s Wood is located close to the A49 (Wigan Road), approximately 5km (3 miles) from the centre of Wigan and adjacent to the Haigh Hall Country Park.

-From Wigan take the A49 northbound and continue for just over 3km (approx.2 miles).
+From Wigan take the A49 northbound and continue for just over 3km (approximately two miles).
 Drive past the Royal Albert Edward Infirmary on your left then turn right onto Leyland Mill Lane.
 When you reach a mini roundabout carry straight on and join Hall Lane, following signs for Haigh Hall Country Park.
 After around 0.8km (0.5 mile) you will see Lady Mabel’s Wood to your left.